xerial/scala-min/README.md

 scala-min
 =========

-A minimam project template to start programming with Scala.
+A minimal project template to start programming with Scala.

 ### Contents